vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 }
 ```

-[HashSet.Add](https://github.com/microsoft/referencesource/blob/master/System.Core/System/Collections/Generic/HashSet.cs#L231) uses various tools to figure out where to place the object in the hashset:
+[HashSet.Add](https://github.com/microsoft/referencesource/blob/master/System.Core/System/Collections/Generic/HashSet.cs#L231) uses various methods to figure out where to place the object in the hashset.
+These methods include (& are not limited to):

-* Object.Equals
+* `Object.Equals`
-* Object.GetHashCode
+* `Object.GetHashCode`
-* IEquatable<T>.Equals
+* `IEquatable<T>.Equals`

-User-defined objects need to implement the above functions to maximize lookup efficiency in `HashSet<T>`.
+User-defined objects need to implement the above 3 functions to maximize lookup efficiency in `HashSet<T>`.
+Sometimes i see StackOverflow posts missing 1 of these 3, which is a huge kick in the nuts.
+If you are using modern .NET & C# 5+, you should always implement all 3 to get the most bang for your buck.

+Lets run through the first 2 now!

 ## Object.Equals & Object.GetHashCode
-Both of these methods are implemented in [Object](https://source.dot.net/#System.Private.CoreLib/Object.cs,d9262ceecc1719ab), & are used to check equality.
+Both of these methods are implemented in [Object](https://source.dot.net/#System.Private.CoreLib/Object.cs,d9262ceecc1719ab), & are used to check equality (i'll come back to this fact later).

 When making our own classes, we should override both of these **non-generic functions**:
 ```c#